owenh000/asciidoctor-multipage/README.md

   2. run `bundler exec rake release`; and
   3. increment the version in `lib/asciidoctor-multipage/version.rb` (adding `.dev`), run `bundler lock`, and commit the changes.
+- To change versions of Asciidoctor to test against:
+  1. update `Appraisals` as required,
+  2. run `bundler exec appraisal generate --travis`,
+  3. update `.travis.yml` using the output from the previous command, and
+  4. commit the changes.

 ## Copyright and License